-How Do You Raise Funding for an App?
+How to Raise Funding for an App?

 Raising Funding for an App: Navigating the Journey